 - Trezor Wallet: If you’re looking for high-end security there’s only one way to go and that’s the hardware way.
 Trezor have created a fully versatile multi-coin wallet that will suit most needs.

 Step 2.
-Find a Ravencoin exchange
+Find an exchange to buy RVN

 As RVN is a widely accepted currency, you won’t be hard pushed to find a decent exchange to get your wallet stocked up.
 Prices and fees can vary, so it’s a good idea to have a look around before you commit.
 Here are a couple of our preferred exchanges for RVN: